Bayi-Hu/BERT4ETH_PyTorch/README.md

 This is the PyTorch implementation for the paper [BERT4ETH: A Pre-trained Transformer for Ethereum Fraud Detection](https://dl.acm.org/doi/abs/10.1145/3543507.3583345), accepted by the ACM Web conference (WWW) 2023.

-I finished the first draft and will test the performance soon.
-2023/11/17
+I am still testing the performance of code.
+(2023/11/29)

 ## Getting Start